Control Structures

 - braces

-are required even for single statement blocks - if you made a syntax error using
+{}are required even for single statement blocks - if you made a syntax error using

-keyword - any number of statements can be placed within braces, including nesting - i.e
+ifcontrol structure, it is likely due to leaving out braces or a typo forelsifkeyword - any number of statements can be placed within braces, including nesting - i.e

-statements within the braces
+ifstatements within the braces

 $ ./if_elsif_else.pl